 This appendix is directed at the reader who is familiar with the ANSI Standard FORTRAN 77 Subset language as defined in ANSI X3.9-1978.
-It concisely describes how the UCSD p-System FORTRAN 77 differs from the standard language.
+It concisely describes how FORTRAN 77 differs from the standard language.
 The differences fall into three general categories:

-- 1) Unsupported Features
+- A.1.
+Unsupported Features.

-- 2) Full-Language Features
+- A.2.
+Full-Language Features.

-- 3) Extensions to Standard
+- A.3.
+Extensions to Standard.